dellasavia/partner-center-sdk/develop/partner-center-authentication.md

 -   Partner Center for Microsoft Cloud Germany
 -   Partner Center for Microsoft Cloud for US Government

 Partner Center uses Azure AD for authentication, and to use the Partner Center APIs you must configure your authentication settings correctly.
-This requires three steps:
+This requires these three steps:

 -   **App or App+user?**